He started by drawing, first a single crayon, then a handful of crayons.

 We started with butter, then added a chocolate chip.

+But I also wanted him to see that not everything will melt, so upon my suggestion, we added a carrot and a grape.
 After a few minuets, Michael noticed the carrot and the grape weren't doing anything exciting, and the butter was melted, so we added an ice cube too.

 He watched intently as the ice melted, the butter spread, the chocolate began blending into the mix, and the carrot and grape remained the same.
 I asked him to show me which items were liquid and which were solid.
 Then as suddenly as the lesson had begun, it ended (4 year old attention span).
 We'd enjoyed some impromptu science...